 The Wilks coefficient was introduced to make it possible to compare the strength of powerlifters despite their differences in weight and gender, and the traditional categories weightlifters are divided into for competitions.
 Robert Wilks, CEO of Powerlifting Australia, devised the Wilks coefficient.

 The Wilks formula

 There is one universal formula that we can apply to all weightlifters, both male and female.
-The only thing that differs between the two sexes are the coefficients used in the equation.
+The only thing that differs between the two sexes is the coefficients used in the equation.

 The Wilks formula is as follows:

-x is the body weight of the lifter, and letters
+- is the body weight of the lifter; and

 Coefficients for men are: